CP499ColoradoCollege/CCSGA-Comments/README.md

 #### Extra Production Setup: The Nginx/Gunicorn Stack

+For simplicity, the following steps assume:
+1. You have a copy of the codebase, named `ccsga_comments`, located in your home folder on the server.
+2. It includes an already-produced build of the Flutter project at `ccsga_comments/students/build/web`.
+3. It also includes a `venv` folder containing a virtual environment in which you have already installed the backend dependencies as specified in "Product Compilation and Installation."

-For simplicity, the following steps assume you have a copy of the codebase called `ccsga_comments` located in your home folder on the server, including an already-produced build of the Flutter project at `ccsga_comments/students/build/web`.
-Feel free to adapt these instructions, for example, to use `scp` and a different copy of the codebase instead.
+Feel free to adapt these instructions, for example, to use `scp` and a different copy of the codebase (that still fulfills assumptions 2 and 3) instead.

 [This DigitalOcean guide](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-gunicorn-and-nginx-on-centos-7) is helpful as another resource to have on hand for this process.

-1. Install nginx and gunicorn
+1. Install Nginx and Gunicorn
    1. `sudo dnf install nginx`
-   2. (In the virtual environment:) `pip install gunicorn`
+   2. Gunicorn is a pip-installed package, so it should already be installed by the assumptions above!
 2. Set up subdirectories within /opt

    ```bash